BlueGrizzliBear/cub3D/README.md

 ## Context

-This project is part of the cub3d project of 42 Software Engineering program.
+This project was done as part of 42's Software Engineering program.

 ## Configuration